NRG-2100: Foundations of Nursing (4 hours)

 NRG-3120: Care of the Acutely Ill Adult Clinical and Simulated Learning (2 hours)

 This clinical course is designed as the clinical component to NRG-3100; provides the students with experience to care for the adult client experiencing alterations in health.
 Emphasis will be placed on the role of the professional nurse in various treatment settings using current treatment modalities.
 The use of high and low-fidelity simulation with be used as an adjunctive learning modality.
 Fee: Required.
-Prerequisite: Admission to the Professional Phase of the Nursing Program.
+Prerequisite: Admission to the Professional Phase of the BSN Program.
 Co-requisite: NRG-3100.

 NRG-3150: Pharmacology and Therapeutics in Nursing Practice (3 hours)